Daniel-KM/Omeka-S-module-Table/README.md

 -----

-Just fill the form: set a unique name (the slug, a lower case string starting with a letter), a label, a language and fill the text area with a list of codes and labels, separated with a `=`, one pair by line.
+Just fill the form: set a unique name (the slug, a lower case string starting with a letter), a title, a language and fill the text area with a list of codes and labels, separated with a `=`, one pair by line.
+A language may be appended too when the table is not associative.

 ### User Profile and config of themes